Kenny Tremont Jr.

 Kenneth Tremont Jr. (born November 13, 1961) is an American dirt modified racing driver.
 He has captured 41 track titles at seven different tracks, and notched wins at 20 different tracks.

 Racing career

-Kenny Tremont began his driving career in 1979 by winning Rookie of the Year honors as a teenager at Devil's Bowl Speedway in West Haven, Vermont, and ultimately won 10 track championships.
+Tremont began his driving career in 1979 by winning Rookie of the Year honors as a teenager at Devil's Bowl Speedway in West Haven, Vermont, and ultimately won ten track championships.
 He has since competed and been victorious at the renowned New York racetracks including Airborne Speedway in Plattsburgh, Albany-Saratoga Speedway in Malta, Fonda Speedway, Lebanon Valley Speedway, Utica-Rome Speedway in Vernon, and Weedsport Speedway.

 Tremont captured the 1999 Super Dirt Week 300 on the Syracuse Mile and won the companion 358 modified title in 1986, 1992, 1996 and 1997.
 He was inducted into the Northeast Dirt Modified Hall of Fame in 2018, the New England Auto Racers Hall of Fame in 2022, and into the New York State Stock Car Association Hall of Fame in 2023.